Meaning of Centrifugal Compressor Surge

 Nevertheless, compressor operating temperatures must never exceed the stipulated or mutually agreed values in order to protect the compressor’s internals.

-Although the good old Proportional-Integral-Derivative (PID) control was enough to avoid a surge by minimizing the compressor recycle flow, it did not aid much in reducing/optimizing the power requirements.
+Although the good old Proportional-Integral-Derivative (PID) control was enough to avoid a compressor surge by minimizing the compressor recycle flow, it did not aid much in reducing/optimizing the power requirements.
 With a steady rise in oil consumption since the 1970s, the necessity of energy efficiency, safety, and environmental friendliness became a priority and demanded better control systems.
 To respond quickly to any process upsets, high computational speeds in controllers also became a necessity.
-This led to the rise of specialized control equipment known as ‘Black Boxes’ that was the alternate to panel mounted instruments.
+This led to the rise of specialized control equipment known as ‘Black Boxes’ that was the alternative to panel-mounted instruments.
 Black boxes though addressed response times, suffered from frequent hardware and software revisions.
-Black box technology was proprietary with their own coding languages and often experienced compatibility issues when interfacing between different manufacturers’ s/models.
+Black box technology was proprietary with its own coding languages and often experienced compatibility issues when interfacing between different manufacturers’ models.
 This also meant having to sometimes shut down the machinery causing monetary implications and increased downtime if not made part of plant maintenance.

 With the limitations of using black box technology being recognized, industry honchos realized the necessity of standardizing and generalizing control systems and their respective programming languages.
 These standardization efforts led to documenting the IEC 61131 (International Electrotechnical Commission Standard for Programmable Controllers) in 1993 and subsequently revised in 2003.

-Programmable Logic Controllers (PLCs) provided not only the computational power but also were easily integrate-able to the compressor controls.
-PLC’s offered the advantage of scalability where new I/O could be added during any form of plant modification/expansion depending on the type of PLC used (e.g., modular or stacked).
+Programmable Logic Controllers (PLCs) provided not only computational power but also were easily integrateable into the compressor controls.
+PLCs offered the advantage of scalability where new I/O could be added during any form of plant modification/expansion depending on the type of PLC used (e.g., modular or stacked).
 PLCs also offer Diagnostics capabilities, for example, to trace through the logs of controller output/data during fault analysis.

 In earlier systems that depended on the black box principle, a primary PLC is supplemented with an auxiliary PLC that controlled systems like lube oil, seal oil / dry gas seals, startup sequencing, interlocks, etc. This also required interfacing them properly to allow operators to diagnose and do a root cause analysis in the event of, for example, a compressor trip.
 However, with integrated systems, that used a dedicated control PLC with a backup PLC and the necessary hard wiring, the cost of implementation also comes down while offering better efficiency, diagnostics, generic parts, and scalability.